How Is Pneumonia Treated?

 - Get lots of rest.
 You may need to stay in bed for a while.
 Get as much help as you can with meal preparation and household chores until you are feeling stronger.
 It is important not to overdo daily activities until you are fully recovered.

-If your pneumonia is so severe that you are treated in the hospital, you may be given intravenous fluids and antibiotics, as well as oxygen therapy, and possibly other breathing treatments.
+If your pneumonia is so severe that you are treated in the hospital, you may be given intravenous fluids (IV) and antibiotics, as well as oxygen therapy, and possibly other breathing treatments.

 Recovering from Pneumonia